-This is a hard truth to swallow, and yet profits and preserving our planet do not have to be at odds with each other.
+Ethical and sustainable procurement is essential to the survival of our planet.
+Making a profit and preserving our planet do not have to be at odds with each other.

 Business leaders are beginning to see that their actions have far-reaching consequences, beyond their bottom line.
 They have a responsibility to ensure there is a viable planet for the coming generations to inhabit.

 As far as procurement is concerned, procurement managers possess the power to both change the way products are sourced, and place pressure on suppliers to prove their goods are ethically and sustainably produced.

 The drive for sustainability is quickly becoming a core factor in procurement circles.